 Standard Submission Instructions

 Papers should be submitted electronically to the journal at http://journaltool.asme.org.
 If you already have an account, log in as author and select Submit Paper at the bottom of the page.
 If you do not have an account, select Submissions and follow the steps.
-In either case, at the Paper Submittal page, select the Journal of and then select the special issue Papers received after the deadline or papers not selected for inclusion in the Special Issue may be accepted for publication in a regular issue.
+In either case, at the Paper Submittal page, select the Journal of Micro and Nano Manufacturing and then select the special issue on Advances in Micro and Nano Manufacturing.
+Papers received after the deadline or papers not selected for inclusion in the Special Issue may be accepted for publication in a regular issue.

 Include any non-standard instructions: